Hermeticpoet/BookClub-Milestone3/README.md

 that solved that issue.
 I did, however, still have to use the `!important` in my css style rules to override the 'Flask-Bootstrap' btn style of transparent.

+There was a problem with the bottom publisher id links not working early on as well.
+The cursor pointer was not working and so you could not click on the links.
+If I opened the code, I could see that the links were there and they were clickable.
+I eventually realised that the footer was collapsing over the bottom of the book container element and so the links could not be reached.
+Therefore, I simply added a couple of break tags after the publisher id within the display books home page and this created better spacing for all the items, as well as correcting for the issue with the footer blocking the final items links.

 ### Images

 The svg images where taken from a free to use site: [flaticon](https://www.flaticon.com/).